To provide for the expeditious disclosure of records relevant to the life and death of Tupac Amaru Shakur.

 Length: 51 pages

-This bill was introduced on March 15, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 15, 2006, in a previous session of Congress, but it did not receive a vote.

 Mar 15, 2006